maudoin/jucevlc/README.txt

 ------------------

+Extract the archive on any folder and run **JuceVLC.exe** You can use the installer multiple times:
+* once for your computer, activating shortcut creation,
+* and again for your usb key or external hard drive.
+Since it does not store anything in the registry subsequent installs won't affect the previous ones (except for optionnal shortcut creation obviously)

-Extract the archive on any folder and run **JuceVLC.exe** All files except JuceVLC.exe are taken from VLC so you can paste JuceVLC.exe in an existing VLC installation (2.0.0 and up).
+All files except JuceVLC.exe are taken from VLC so you can paste JuceVLC.exe in an existing VLC installation (2.0.0 and up).
-The application can be executed from a usb key or an external drive as its settings are stored along the exe file **Under Windows 7 it is not recommanded to extract the application in "Program Files" as Windows won't allow the settings to written.**
+The application can be executed from a usb key or an external drive as its settings are stored along the exe file

+**Under Windows 7 it is not recommanded to extract the application in "Program Files" as Windows won't allow the settings to written.**